 Businesses have to continuously deal with dynamic situations.
 The supply chains should be flexible in order to resolve any situation.
 For example, there could be a sudden spike in demand for a product at a given location or a particular warehouse may become out of operation because of a natural disaster.

-In such cases, real-time end-to-end supply chain visibility is helpful for the business to know from where it can divert the excess stock to fulfil the sudden spike.
+In such cases, real-time end-to-end supply chain visibility is helpful for the business to know from where it can divert the excess stock to fulfill the sudden spike.

 How to achieve Supply Chain Visibility?